benjystanton/benjystanton.github.io/src/posts/2024-05-04-weeknotes-series-07-episode-17.md

 ## Suggestions?

 What kind of things do you like doing every week to keep the work on track?
-Feel free to drop me an email about it: <a href="mailto:benjystanton@gmail.com" rel="me">benjystanton@gmail.com</a>.
+Feel free to drop me an email about it <a href="mailto:benjystanton@gmail.com" rel="me">benjystanton@gmail.com</a> or message me on <a href="https://www.linkedin.com/in/benjystanton/" rel="me">LinkedIn</a>.

 ## Bookmarks